finos/rune-python-generator/README.md

 # Rune Python Generator

 This repository creates a generator that will produce Python from a model developed using [Rune](https://github.com/finos/rune-dsl).
 The generated Python relies upon the [RunePythonRuntime]() library.

+The generator supports creation of Python for the full Rune type syntax, and, as described in [EXPRESSION_SUPPORT.md](./EXPRESSION_SUPPORT.md), expression coverage is comprehensive.
+The generator does not yet fully implement function generation.

 The Python package requires Python version 3.11+.